-The section of the river below the Rock was blocked by rapids and falls, but 37 portages over 45 sets of rapids brought them into the relative safety of the lower river.
+The section of the river above the Rock was blocked by rapids and falls, but 37 portages over 45 sets of rapids brought them into the relative safety of the lower river.
 Eventually the Hayes delivered the men safely into York Factory, the HBC headquarters on the shores of Hudson Bay.

 Here is Thomas Lowe’s journal of his downriver journey to York Factory in 1847.
 He was traveling in birchbark canoes, and his journey is very swift.
 You will notice that he overtakes, and passes, the York Boats in which the Saskatchewan men are traveling.